xendit/checkout-demo/README.md

 # Xendit Checkout Demo

-This demo provides a simple e-commerce store that utilizes a pure JavaScript & HTML for frontend and a simple [ExpressJS](https://expressjs.com/) server for the backend to proxy the request from client-side to the [Xendit API Gateway](https://developers.xendit.co/api-reference/#invoices) to illustrate how to create an order with multiple choice of payments as well as the type integration and redirection.
+This demo provides a simple e-commerce store that utilizes a pure JavaScript & HTML for frontend and a simple [ExpressJS](https://expressjs.com/) server for the backend to proxy the request from client-side to the [Xendit API Gateway](https://developers.xendit.co/api-reference/#invoices) to illustrate how to create an order with multiple choice of payments as well as the type of integration and redirection.

 **You can see this demo app running in test mode on [demo.xendit.co](https://demo.xendit.co)**